docentYT/osm_easy_api/README.md

 <p align="center"><a href="https://www.openstreetmap.org/user/kwiatek_123">Me on OpenStreetMap</a></p>

 > Python package for parsing osm diffs and communicating with the OpenStreetMap api.
-See `API.txt` for list of supported endpoints.

 ### What's the point of this package?

 This package was created to provide an easy way to create automated scripts and programs that use diff and/or osm api.
 The main advantage is the classes (data_classes) that provide data of elements (node, way, relation, OsmChange, etc.) in a readable way and the possibility to use them in diff and api without worrying about missing data or dictionaries.
 You can easily find nodes in diff, add a tag to them and send the corrected version to osm.

-### What next?
-The plan is to add support for gpx traces, rss support and overpass api.

 ## Installation